Gkcloud5/Better-future/Learning/Operating System/Theory Parts/System Structure/Kernel IO subsystem.md

 #### Error handling:

 * OS uses protected memory can guard for against many kinds of hardware and application errors.
-* So that complete system failure is not the
+* So that complete system failure is not the usual result of each minor mechanical glitch, devices and IO transfer

+#### IO protection:

+* Errors and the issue of protection are closely related.
+* A user process may attempt to issue illegal IO instruction to disrupt the normal function of a system.
+* We can use various mechanisms to ensure that such disruption cannot take place in the system.

+### kernal IO